didierterrien/Power-BI-Sidetools/README.md

 # Power-BI-Sidetools
 Power BI Sidetools is a free Power BI external tool intended to increase productivity during reports development in Power BI desktop.

-Feel free to create issues here to provide feedback on bugs or to propose new functionalities.
+Feel free to create issues here to provide feedback on bugs or to propose new functionalities in discussions.

 More information including setup instructions on The BI Power website :  https://thebipower.fr/index.php/power-bi-sidetools/